 In the words of the Barefoot Contessa, “How easy is that?”

-If you are looking for another quick and easy fish supper, may I suggest this recipe for Simple Oven Baked Garlic Oregano Crusted Cod Fish, ready in just 30 minutes (Just click on the link for the recipe).
+If you are looking for another quick, easy and healthy fish meal, may I suggest this recipe for Simple Oven Baked Garlic Oregano Crusted Cod Fish, or this Italian Tuna Pita Melts.
+Both of these recipes are ready in just 30 minutes (just click on the link for the recipe).

 - 2 teaspoons dijon mustard